Aloe broomii Schönland

 Aloe broomii var. broomii

-Aloe broomii is a robust succulent plant with a short stem.
-It grows up to 5 feet (1.5 m) high, including the inflorescence.
-It is usually a single-stemmed Aloe, although it may split into groups with up to three rosettes.
-The leaves are much like that of other Aloes, with fleshy succulent leaves edged with small thorns.
-These thorns are very dark, compared to other species whose thorns are either green or white.
-The most notable feature of this plant is its odd inflorescence, where the flowers are hidden by the extended bracts, giving it a sinuous, snake-like appearance, hence its name.
+Aloe broomii is a robust, usually single-stemmed succulent, although it may split into groups with up to three rosettes.
+It grows up to 5 feet (1.5 m) tall, including the inflorescence.
+Leaves are fleshy and edged with small thorns.
+These thorns are very dark compared to other species whose thorns are either green or white.
+This plant's most notable feature is its odd inflorescence, where the flowers are hidden by the extended bracts, giving it a sinuous, snake-like appearance, hence its name.

 How to Grow and Care